Pygot/hytale-python/README.md

 - [ ] Record gameplay
 - [ ] Story-telling about the project as another video

+> It's 20:15, 02.02.2026 and I was coding all day straight, still need to get a dinner...
+We know, I and Izak will def not win lol but it was a ride and precious experience!
+We started 2 days lateee aaaaw!
+Congratulation to all wineers!
+I really need to get some food now lmao.

 [donwload mp4 gameplay](media/gameplay.mp4)

 [view mp4 gameplay online (link expiring in 2 days)](https://streamable.com/n7zmdr)